LucasQuiles/RestockR/README.md

 RestockR is a cross–platform Flutter client for monitoring high–demand product restocks, managing personal watchlists, and collaborating on inventory signals.
 Front‑end implementation is feature complete; the next phase is to connect it to the production backend, harden the deployment pipeline, and ship a 1.0 release.
 This README captures everything the incoming team needs to continue confidently.

+> **Branch notice (`v0.1`)**
+> This branch is a developer-focused staging ground for new navigation work, auth wiring, and tooling tweaks.
+Expect rapid iteration, force-pushed fixes, and occasional breaking changes while features burn in.
+Reach for `main` when you need the latest semi-stable build.

 ---

 ## Collaboration TL;DR